radix-io/hands-on/README.md

 fidgetspinnerA and fidgetspinnerB.
 Both of them do the same amount of I/O from each process, but one of them performs better than the other.
 Which one has the fastest I/O?
 Why?

+## Globus

+The Globus hands-on exercise demonstrates how to retrieve a file from a Globus endpoint.
+If you retrieve the file correctly, you can decode it to receive a secret message!

+### Create an Globus account

+* Go to https://www.globus.org and click the "Login" button in the upper right hand corner
+* Sign into Globus using either
+    * An institutional login (you can select "Argonne LCF" to login using an ALCF cryptocard)
+    * A Google account
+    * An Orcid
+* Once you log in, you will have a "Transfer files" screen
+* Click on the "Endpoint" box on the left side of the transfer
+    * In the search dialog, look for the "ESnet Read-Only Test DTN at Sunnyvale" endpoint and select it
+* Click on the "Endpoint" box on the right side of the transfer
+    * In the search dialog, look for the "alcf#dtn\_theta" endpoint and select it
+* You are now ready to transfer a file from Sunnyvale to your home directory on Theta!
+* Click on the "1M.dat" file on the left side (ESnet Sunnyvale)
+* Click on the blue arrow to transfer it to the right side (ALCF Theta)
+* Once the file has transfered, log into Theta and run `hands-on/globus/globus-decoder.sh 1M.dat` to decode a secret message, and let your instructors know if you find it!

+Note that this is just a basic demonstration of how easy it is to transfer files with Globus.
+For small files like this one you could have just as easily used scp.
+For larger data sets, Globus online gives you a number of additional features and far higher performance.
+See the ATPESC 2019 "Data Management Tools" presentation for details.
+## Array

+The presentation will walk you through several interfaces for writing an array to a file.
+We have provided you with some skeleton code which you can build upon during the lecture.
+If you get stuck you can find complete examples in the `solutions` directory.

+## Variance

+The variance subdirectory contains a hands-on example to illustrate the kind of variance you can expect from each job run in terms of I/O performance.
+To execute it:

+* `cc variance.c -o variance`
+* `qsub variance.qsub`

+If you look in variance.qsub you will see that the job is a script job that executes the same program 5 times.
+Each will display the elapsed time of the I/O routine.

+* What was the slowest time?
+* What was the fastest time?
+* What was the average time?
+* This is a small example program.
+Do you think the variance will improve or get worse with a larger example?
+What strategies might help improve performance in the example code?

 ## Parallel-NetCDF